 Two engineers dedicated their time to discovery with multiple others pulled in for consultation.
 Unit test coverage was increased, core files were pored over, countless lines of code inspected, and myriad hypotheses created and subsequently proved to be incorrect.

-It happens that is precisely how boost::unordered_map was implemented.
+was implemented.
 A structure analogous to this:

 With some clever extensions and a wrapper layer for locking, individual bucket locking was achieved and a robust concurrent data structure created.
 However, the newest boost libraries changed their internal implementation rendering bucket locking unsafe and now an area of instability.
 The new implementation is a structure analogous to this second diagram: